Andranik Tangian: Artificial perception and automatic notation of music

 The approach implements Tangian's principle of correlativity of perception for structuring data without knowing the structures, which is based on memory-saving representations.
 This model is used for polyphonic voice separation/chord recognition and tempo tracking under variable tempo.

 Modeling interpretation

 Tangian has proposed to segment the musical text with respect to the segment functions and show the segments using tempo envelopes, dynamics and other execution techniques.
 All of these are displayed in a conditional "orchestral score".

 This idea is also applied to theatrical performance and its notation.

 Algorithmic composition

 In the 2000s, Tangian has developed algorithms for finding rhythmic canons and fugues, i.e. polyphonic structures generated by one or two rhythmic patterns that in their interaction produce a regular pulse train, however, with no coinciding time events from different voices.
 As harmony algorithms, 2D and 3D proximity maps for major and minor keys and chords have been developed.

-Family

-Tangian belongs to the Armenian noble family Melik-Tangyan, which is mentioned in Armenian chronicles since the 10th century.

-Tangian's father, Sema Tanguiane, was the UNESCO Assistant Director General for Education from 1975 to 1987.
-Tangian's mother, Avgousta Moussatova, was university teacher of Spanish.

-Tangian lives with his wife Olga Trifonova, daughter of the Soviet writer Yury Trifonov, in Düsseldorf.
-They have three children: Ekaterina, Nina Römer and Mikhail.